 In almost all cases, trees that are next to roads and public rights of way are the responsibility of the neighbouring landowner.
 Where a tree on private land poses a danger to the highway users, we may contact the landowner and explain what work needs to be done and when it should be completed by.
 The tree owner is responsible for the cost of this work.

 For most landowners, the first step will be to contact a tree surgeon.
 They will be able to provide quotes for the work required and advice on what traffic management will be needed while the work is carried out.
 The Arboricultural Association has an approved contractor and consultant directory.

 Check the standing advice for protected species before any work starts.

 The Tree Council has produced guidance for homeowners and those with ash trees on their land.
 The guide helps tree owners to address any safety risks posed by ash dieback while helping to reduce the ecological impact of the disease.

 Information for woodland owners

-- markets for lower grade timber are available which may help reduce the cost of felling
+- Markets for lower grade timber are available which may help reduce the cost of felling.

-Tree works and traffic management
+Tree works, traffic management and road closures

 To check whether the tree requiring work is subject to a TPO, or in a conservation area, contact the tree officer at your relevant district or borough council before starting any work.